 Any of these challenges could delay our store openings, prevent us from completing our store opening plans or hinder the operations of stores we do open.
-These challenges could be even more pronounced in foreign markets, including markets where we have identified opportunities for store growth such as Greater China and Russia, due to local regulations, business conditions and other factors.
+These challenges could be even more pronounced in foreign markets, including markets where we have identified opportunities for store growth such as China, Russia and Turkey, due to unfamiliar local regulations, business conditions and other factors.
 Once open, we cannot be sure that our new stores will be profitable.
 Such things as unfavorable economic and business conditions and changing consumer preferences could also interfere with our store opening plans.